|Text on Button||For President - Coolidge, Vice-President - Dawes|

 The Whitehead & Hoag Co.
 Buttons, Badges, Novelties and Signs.
 Union Bug.
 Newark, N.J.

 Soft spoken and at times reclusive, Calvin Coolidge ascended to the presidency after Warren G. Harding's untimely death in 1923.
 When "Silent Cal" addressed Congress on December 6th, 1923, his speech was the first presidential address to be broadcast over the radio.
-Initially, Americans did not know what to make of Coolidge, but at the Republican convention in June, 1924, he was nominated on the first ballot, with former brigadier general, Charles Dawes, nominated as his vice president.
-His opponents in the 1924 election, Democrats John Davis and Charles Bryan, lost by a wide margin; Coolidge and Dawes carried every state except the South and Wisconsin.
+Initially, Americans did not know what to make of Coolidge, but he won the Republican presidential nomination in June, 1924 with former brigadier general, Charles Dawes, nominated as his vice president.
+His opponents in the 1924 election, Democrats John Davis and Charles Bryan, lost by a wide margin.
+Coolidge and Dawes carried every northern and western state except Wisconsin.